EffectivaStudio/release_image/README.md

 # Get api key at:
 # https://unsplash.com/oauth/applications
 #
-# Keywords are used to search for images.
+# keywords - An array of keywords that can be used to filter the random image
-# Folder path is where the generated image will be saved.
+# folder_path - The destination folder where the generated images will be saved
-# Seasons are used to generate a season specific image by adding the actual
+# logo_path - The path to your app's logo image
-# season (Spring, Summer, Autumn, or Winter) to the keywords.
+# seasons - Generate images based on the current season of the year

 ReleaseImage.config.api_key     = ENV.fetch("UNSPLASH_API_KEY")
 ReleaseImage.config.keywords    = %w[nature wallpaper]